ReluctantHacker/notes/cs/assemblyNotes.md

   - `ESI` (Source Index)
   - `EDI` (Destination Index)
 - The Register names below is for 32-bit.
 In x86 architecture, the register naming reflects the evolution of CPU bit-width.
 Here's the rule below:
+  - `AL`: 8-bit: lowest byte of ax (and of rax!)
-  - AX: 16-bit: Original Accumulator Register
+  - `AX`: 16-bit: Original Accumulator Register
-  - EAX: 32-bit: Extended Version for x86
+  - `EAX`: 32-bit: Extended Version for x86
-  - RAX: 64-bit: Extended Again for x86-64
+  - `RAX`: 64-bit: Extended Again for x86-64
+  - On a 64-bit CPU, there's only one physical RAX register, but the architecture allows access to smaller portions of it using legacy names: EAX, AX, and AL. These are not separate registers — they’re aliases for portions of RAX, preserved for compatibility and convenience.
+    - EAX accesses the lower 32 bits of RAX
+    - AX accesses the lower 16 bits
+    - AL accesses the lower 8 bits
+  - For example, a 64-bit data value fits perfectly into RAX.
+But if you later store an 8-bit value into AL, it will overwrite the lowest byte of RAX, potentially corrupting the original 64-bit data.
+So while this layered access provides flexibility, it's crucial to avoid unintended overwrites when mixing register sizes.

 ## Control Registers
 - `CR0`, `CR2`, `CR3`, `CR4` (paging, protection control)

 ## Segment Registers
 - `CS`, `DS`, `ES`, `FS`, `GS`, `SS` (segment selectors in protected mode)

+## Flags Registers
+- `ZF`, `CF`, `SF`, `OF`

 ---